flavio-a/HK-Route-Notes/All Skills (1.4.3.2+ iBaldur).md

-# All Skills 1.4.3.2+ Early Wraiths Route (By Yihou) (Written mostly by BrotherWildness)
+# All Skills 1.4.3.2+ Early Wraiths iBaldur Route (By Hyllina and Sly based off Yihou's Early Wraiths Route)

-## Vengeful Spirit
-- Don't lose time collecting geo
-- Skip False Knight
-- Usually 16-20 Geo after FK
-- Get VS
+(Written by Hyllina; Credits to BrotherWildness for writing All Skills LP Early Wraiths Splitnotes)

 ## Enter Greenpath
-- +50 Mound Baldur
-- No Soul Catcher
+- Grab Fury of the Fallen and S&Q out of King's Pass
+- Head to Greenpath Baldur and Setup a Shade (Do not bench at Dirtmouth)
+- Equip Fury of the Fallen
-- +50 Greenpath Baldur
+- Head back to Greenpath Baldur
-- 115-120 Geo
+- Perform the iBaldur Kill (+50)
 - Enter Greenpath

 ## Mothwing Cloak
-- Usual route through greenpath
+- Usual route through Greenpath, except no fireball skips
-- First Moss Knight +43 Geo
+- First Moss Knight +40 Geo
-- Kill VFK +60-65 Geo
+- Kill VFK +~50 Geo (The more Geo the better, but don't waste time)
-- Moss Knight Geo Rocks +140-160 (Learn the low/no soul pogo strats)
+- Moss Knight Geo Rocks +170
-- Aim for 390 Geo after Moss Knights, anything above 350 works though
+- Aim for 300-310 Geo after Moss Knights, and no less than 290
 - Buy Greenpath Stag (-140)
 - Beat Hornet, collect Cloak

 ## Mantis Claw
-- Save & Quit to Mound
+- Save & Quit to Dirtmouth
-- Collect soul on the way to epogo
+- You can choose to Unequip Fury either here or at the start of Enter Blue Lake
+- Head down to Aspid Arena (Try to collect some of the Geo)
+- Bench Hot Springs
-- Do your desired epogo (or mantis safari)
+- Do your desired epogo
 - Mantis pogo
 - Get Claw

 ## Howling Wraiths
-- Leave Claw and head back through epogo room towards queen's station
+- Leave Claw and head back through epogo room towards Queen's Station
+- Turn VSync on before autopilot room enter (Makes certain cycles better and Wraiths more consistent, depends on Monitor Refresh Rate)
 - Climb Fog Canyon
 - Go through autopilot room
 - Enter Overgrown Mound
-- Do squit arena
+- Do squit arena (Whatever Geo you're missing, get it here to be at 170)
 - Get Wraiths

 ## Enter Blue lake
-- Save & Quit to Mound
+- Save & Quit to Hot Springs (Unequip Fury if you haven't already)
 - Collect soul on the way
 - Need 6 hits of soul before Gruz Mother
-- Kill Gruz mother + children
+- Kill Gruz Mother + gruzzers
 - Bench
 - Buy Shaman Stone (-220)
-- Take damage on the way to sly
+- Take damage on the way to Sly
 - Save Sly
 - Die (close to salubra hut)
 - EQUIP SHAMAN STONE!